Ever zoned out staring at your spice rack, thinking what on Earth could stand in for celery flakes? We all have.

 6 - Dried Cilantro

-Dried cilantro adds a unique flair to dishes.
-It’s bold in flavor, enhancing our salsa and tacos with a bright touch.
-This herb elevates every bite.
+Dried cilantro adds a unique flair to dishes (from the leaves of Coriandrum sativum).
+It's bold in flavor, improving our salsa and tacos with a bright touch.

 Frequently Asked Questions